-- 12.1 The Licensing Authority recognises the important role that personal licence holders have to play in the promotion of the licensing objectives at premises selling alcohol.
-For this reason personal licence holders are required to have prescribed training and not have relevant convictions, which would indicate their unsuitability. - 12.2 Every sale of alcohol at licensed premises is required to be authorised by a personal licence holder.
+- 12.1 The Licensing Authority recognises the important role that personal licence holders have to play in the promotion of the licensing objectives at premises selling alcohol. - 12.2 Every sale of alcohol at a licensed premises is required to be authorised by a personal licence holder.
 Because of the importance of their role, the Licensing Authority considers it to be good practice for personal licence holders to have significant operational involvement in the sale of alcohol rather than to undertake a remote, periodic authorisation of other staff.
-In practical terms this would mean authorisation on at least a daily basis, and to be available on the premises throughout most of the day to deal with circumstances requiring their expertise and authority. - 12.3 In accordance with the Secretary of State's advice the Licensing Authority will normally refuse applications where the police have issued an objection notice, unless there are, in the opinion of the Licensing Authority, exceptional and compelling reasons which justify granting the application.
+In practical terms this would mean authorisation on at least a daily basis, and to be available on the premises throughout most of the day to deal with circumstances requiring their expertise and authority.

+12.3 In accordance with the Secretary of States advice the Licensing Authority will normally refuse applications where the police have issued an objection notice, unless there are, in the opinion of the Licensing Authority, exceptional and compelling reasons which justify granting the application.